Handling a Host Who Keeps Rescheduling: Tips and Strategies

 I don't see anything at all wrong with Cathy's message.
 I don't think it's harsh at all.
 My wording was for when I knew there was something else I could (or hoped to) schedule for that date, which was the feeling I got from Melissa's original post.
 I've used wording very similar to Cathy's when I was hoping to hold the show.
 And, she's right, I've always gotten a call--sometimes to confirm, sometimes to cancel.

-What can I do if my host keeps rescheduling the party?
+What should I do if my host keeps rescheduling their party?

-How can I prevent my host from rescheduling?
+How can I encourage my host to commit to a new date?

 Similar Pampered Chef Threads